fahimalshahrear/bimm143/README.md

-# bimm143
+# BIMM143

-this is my classwork from [Bimm 143 spring 2019 at UC San Diego] https://bioboot.github.io/bimm143_S19
+this is my classwork from [Bimm 143 spring 2019 at UCSD] https://bioboot.github.io/bimm143_S19